advaithjai22/advaithjai22.github.io/_pages/about.md

 ---

-👨🏻‍💻 I'm a graduate from Maastricht University.
+👨🏻‍💻 I'm a graduate from Maastricht University looking for research and job opportunities in the field of Data Science.

 🔬 My research interests are in Natural Language Processing, Computer Vision and Explainable AI.